salsayid/embodied-rockai/readme.md

 - You can type to Rocky or talk to Rocky through your microphone.
 - Local `faster-whisper` transcription turns microphone audio into text.
-- Anthropic generates a reply in Rocky's voice and personality.
+- Claude will generate a reply in Rocky's voice and personality, all tunable in `rocky_system.txt`.
 - Cartesia turns the reply into audio with a higher-quality conversational voice.
 - The app can still fall back to built-in macOS speech if you want a free local backup.